Fire TV Cube Review: Everything you need to know

 And its price at $119.99, the Fire TV Cube sits right in the middle of competing devices like the Roku Ultra ($89 at Amazon) and Apple TV ($149 at Wal-Mart) that have few, if any, voice commands.
 The only exception is the NVIDIA Shield TV ($179 at NVIDIA).
 The NVIDIA Sheild uses Google Assistant so users can use their voice to search for programs and control smart home hardware and fixtures.

-Key Takeaways on Fire TV Cube
+Key Takeaways from my Fire TV Cube Review

 After a week of testing, the Fire TV Cube feels like the flagship device that many people hoped for when the pendant-shaped Fire TV was released last year.